nlxai/sdk/packages/website/src/content/05-00-guide-building-custom-components.md

 The `html` tag is a template literal function that:

-1. Parses HTML-like syntax at runtime
+*  Parses HTML-like syntax at runtime
-2. Converts it into React elements
-3. Handles interpolation of JavaScript expressions using `${}`
-4. Automatically imports all Touchpoint UI components
+*  Automatically imports all Touchpoint UI components

 ### Accessing Components in HTML